treeverse/lakeFS/docs/howto/import.md

 With RBAC support, The lakeFS user running the import command should have the following permissions in lakeFS:
 `fs:WriteObject`, `fs:CreateMetaRange`, `fs:CreateCommit`, `fs:ImportFromStorage` and `fs:ImportCancel`.

-As mentioned above, all of these permissions are available by default to the Supers (lakeFS open-source) group or the SuperUsers (lakeFS Cloud/Enterprise).
+As mentioned above, all of these permissions are available by default to the Supers (open-source) group or the SuperUsers (Cloud/Enterprise).

 ## Provider-specific permissions
 {:.no_toc}